s-go/th-review-helpfulness/README.md

-# cr-review-helpfulness
+# Predicting the Helpfulness of Product Reviews Using Discourse Relations

-Predicting the helpfulness of product reviews using discourse relations
+Check the [project documentation](docs/project-documentation.md) for background information.

 Dependencies
 ------------